Exploding head syndrome: History

-Case reports of EHS have been published since at least 1876, which Silas Weir Mitchell described as "sensory discharges" in a patient.
+Case reports of EHS have been published since at least 1876.
+In 1876, Silas Weir Mitchell described EHS as "sensory discharges" in a patient, and hypothesized smoking as a potential cause.
 However, it has been suggested that the earliest written account of EHS was described in the biography of the French philosopher René Descartes in 1691.
 The phrase "snapping of the brain" was coined in 1920 by the British physician and psychiatrist Robert Armstrong-Jones.
 A detailed description of the syndrome and the name "exploding head syndrome" was given by British neurologist John M. S. Pearce in 1989.
-More recently, Peter Goadsby and Brian Sharpless have proposed renaming EHS "episodic cranial sensory shock" as it describes the symptoms more accurately and better attributes to Mitchell.
+More recently, Peter Goadsby and Brian Sharpless proposed renaming EHS "episodic cranial sensory shock" as it describes the symptoms more accurately.